Gentamicin dosing guidelines (for patients aged ≥16 years)

 • Withhold and resample after 24 hours.

-• Document the action taken in the medical notes and in the action / comment section of the gentamicin PAM chart and if appropriate prescribe the next dose.
+Seek advice from pharmacy if rapidly changing renal function.
+Document the action taken in the medical notes and in the "Action / Comments" section of the gentamicin PAM chart, and if appropriate prescribe the next dose.

-If CrCl is <21ml/minute
+If CrCl is <21ml/minute:

-• Record the exact time of all gentamicin samples on the gentamicin prescribing chart and ensure that the TrakCare sample request form is printed at the time of sample collection (to ensure that the sample time on TrakCare is accurate).
+Take a blood sample 24 hours after the start of the first gentamicin infusion.
+Record the exact time of all gentamicin samples on the gentamicin PAM chart and ensure that the TrakCare sample request form is printed at the time of sample collection (to ensure that the sample time on TrakCare is accurate).
+N.B.
+Concentrations are meaningless unless the dose and sample time are recorded accurately.

-• If therapy is to continue, take additional blood samples at least every 24 hours and give a further dose once the measured concentration is <1mg/L.
+If therapy is to continue, take additional blood samples at least every 24 hours and give a further dose once the measured concentration is <1mg/L.

-• Document the action taken in the medical notes and on the gentamicin prescribing chart.
+Document the action taken in the medical notes and in the "Action/Comments" section of the gentamicin PAM chart, and if appropriate prescribe the next dose.

-• Seek advice from pharmacy or microbiology if you are unsure how to interpret the result or if the concentrations are very low or very high.
-Doses up to 600mg may be required for some patients.
+Seek advice from pharmacy if you are unsure of how to interpret the result or if the concentrations are very low or very high (see below for potential causes).

 If the measured concentration is unexpectedly HIGH or LOW, consider the following: